 Patent: A patent is the same as a trixie except it also adds in the singles.
 So there are seven bets across three selections: 3 x doubles, 1 x treble, 3 x singles.
 As with any of these ‘multiple’ or ‘combination’ bets, you can have a ‘win patent’ or an ‘each-way patent.’

 Yankee: A yankee is just the same as a trixie except it combines four selections instead of three.
 A yankee is all the doubles and upwards possible with four selections.
 So it is 11 bets in total: 6 x doubles, 4 x trebles and 1 x fourfold.

 Lucky 15: This is a yankee but with the four singles bets as well.
 So that makes 15 bets.

 Lucky 31: A Lucky 31 uses five selections.
 It is all possible singles (5 of them), doubles (10), trebles (10), fourfolds (5) and the 1 x fivefold.
 Unsurprisingly given the name, that makes 31 bets.

 Heinz: The clue to the number of bets is in the name.
 The advertising used to say Heinz (the baked beans company) had 57 varieties and so the eponymous combination bet does too.
 This doubles and upwards across six selections.

 Scoop 6: The Scoop 6 is the big Saturday pool bet that can sometimes rollover to huge sums.
-This bet is different to the others here, but if you like trying to win a lot of money for small stakes then it may appeal to you.
+This bet is different to the others here and there is no way for any Bet Calculator to work out the Scoop 6 because it is a pool bet.
+A bit like the lottery, the payouts vary according to how much money goes in and how many winners there are.
+If you like trying to win a lot of money for small stakes then the Scoop 6 may appeal to you.
 We have a separate page with all you need to know about the Scoop 6 bet.